Bride and groom hugging at golden hour

 It’s About the Feeling

-Top tip: Make sure you’re connected to each other at all times, in whatever way is most comfortable to you both as a couple.
+Top tip: Make sure you’re connected at all times, in whatever way is most comfortable to you both as a couple.
 This looks different to everyone.
 It could be holding hands, linking arms or hugging.
+Think about how you spend time together and what occurs naturally.

 Grooms together under pagoda at The Venue in Halifax